Step 1) Verify & Secure Your LLC Brand Name

 To secure and register your brand name should be unique, not too similar to another registered name in TN, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.

 Your name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C.’ are also acceptable.
 If needed, you may file an Application for Reservation of LLC Name with the Sec. of State that’s valid for 120 days.

 Filing Fee: $20

 Remember, this isn’t optional in Tennessee-- it’s mandatory.

 Quick Note: Before you commit 100% to a name, you may also want to check that there’s a decent URL available for your business.
 Use Weebly to search your options.
 If there’s a quality domain name for purchase, we advise buying it right away.
 Even if launching a business website isn’t on your radar right now, it’s going to be soon, and you might as well nail down a domain name that’ll make it easy for customers to find you!

 Step 2) Appoint A Registered Agent